FazalLabBCM/FazalLabPipelines/docs/ProcessCounts.md

 ## Running the Pipeline

-1. From the command line, add the ProcessCounts scripts folder to your PATH environment variable.
-   For Fazal Lab members, this can be done with the following code:
+1. Copy and paste this code in the command line and press "Enter".
+(It will tell the computer where to find the code for the pipeline.)
    ```
    export PATH=/storage/fazal/pipelines/ProcessCounts/scripts:"${PATH}"
    ```

-2. Run the following code:
+2. Run the following code (replacing the file paths with the paths to your experiment's processed data and output folders):
    ```
+   ProcessCounts -d /storage/fazal/data/yourname/yourexperiment \
+                 -o /storage/fazal/projects/yourname/yourexperiment \
-   ProcessCounts -d /path/to/data -o /path/to/output -n ProjectName
+                 -n ProjectName
    ```
    > **Note:** Only run ProcessCounts once.
 This pipeline analyzes the data from every condition
    > in your experiment at the same time.
 If your aligned data files are separated into subfolders,